 What can I say about Josh Shorty?
 Built like a tank, he had the temperament of one, too.
 Josh was a Navajo who practiced in the tribal courts all over Dinetah, as well as representing Anglo defendants in a flourishing criminal defense practice in gateway […]

-I’ve always had this hair-brained genius for public speaking, coupled with stumbling onto the truth by accident.
-But it takes so much more to be a topnotch litigator like my friend Josh Shorty, a pit bull criminal defense attorney who practices in the tribal courts.
+I’ve always had this hair-brained genius for public speaking, coupled with a knack for stumbling onto the truth by accident.
+But it takes so much more to be a topnotch litigator like my friend Josh Shorty, a pit bull criminal defense attorney who practices in the tribal […]

 My ex-girlfriend, Udenni, once said that savants aggregate in the areas of numeric calculation, arcane memory retrieval, music played by ear, and drawing.
 But that itch inside me wanted to believe, craved believing.
 And so I convinced myself that Yale possessed the savant-like gift of sagacity.